sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ##### Restaurants/Bars
 * [Nola](http://www.nolas.com/index.html) for creole/cajun food.
 * [Pizza My Heart](http://pizzamyheart.com/) for a late-night slice.
-* [The Patio](http://www.thepatiopa.com/) for a bar with a great patio
+* [The Patio](http://www.thepatiopa.com/) for a bar with a great patio.
-* [Antonio's Nut House](http://www.yelp.ca/biz/antonios-nut-house-palo-alto) for a cheap bar with free peanuts
+* [Antonio's Nut House](http://www.yelp.ca/biz/antonios-nut-house-palo-alto) for a cheap bar with free peanuts.
-* [Old Pro](http://www.oldpropa.com/) for a sports bar with a mechanical bull
+* [Old Pro](http://www.oldpropa.com/) for a sports bar with a mechanical bull.

 ##### Beaches
 * [Santa Cruz Boardwalk](http://www.beachboardwalk.com)
 There's a $7 bus from San Jose that takes ~50 minutes, but renting a car may be cheaper if you have a few people or don't feel like taking the Caltrain to San Jose.
-There can be some pretty good surfing here depending on the season, and there's a few places to rent equipment.
+There can be some pretty good surfing here depending on the season, and there are a few places to rent equipment.
 Get lessons if it's your first time.

 #### Housing
 * Foster City - [Sand Cove Apartments](http://www.woodmontrentals.com/sand-cove-apartments)